Symphony No. 40 (Mozart)

-Symphony No. 40 in G minor, K. 550 was written by Wolfgang Amadeus Mozart in 1788.
-It is sometimes referred to as the "Great G minor symphony", to distinguish it from the "Little G minor symphony", No. 25.
-The two are the only extant minor key symphonies Mozart wrote.
+Symphony No. 40 in G minor, K. 550, was written by Wolfgang Amadeus Mozart in 1788.
+It is one of his most celebrated and widely performed works.

 History

 Composition

+Mozart had already written a G minor symphony as a precocious 17-year-old, following the then-current trend of Sturm und Drang in music.
+This was his 25th symphony; it is sometimes called the "little G minor symphony" to distinguish it from the mature work discussed here.
+The two are the only extant minor key among Mozart's symphonies.

-The date of completion of this symphony is known exactly, since Mozart in his mature years kept a full catalog of his completed works; he entered the 40th Symphony into it on 25 July 1788.
+The date of completion of the 40th Symphony is known exactly, since Mozart in his mature years kept a full catalog of his completed works; he entered the 40th Symphony into it on 25 July 1788.
 Work on the symphony occupied an exceptionally productive period of just a few weeks during which time he also completed the 39th and 41st symphonies (26 June and 10 August, respectively).
 Nikolaus Harnoncourt conjectured that Mozart composed the three symphonies as a unified work, pointing, among other things, to the fact that the Symphony No. 40, as the middle work, has no introduction (unlike No. 39) and does not have a finale of the scale of No. 41's.

 The 40th symphony exists in two versions, differing primarily in that one includes parts for a pair of clarinets (with suitable adjustments made in the other wind parts).
 Most likely, the clarinet parts were added in a revised version.
 The autograph scores of both versions were acquired in the 1860s by Johannes Brahms, who later donated the manuscripts to the Gesellschaft der Musikfreunde in Vienna, where they reside today.